kwanwantku/stopwatch/README.md

 #Run the SpeedTest tasks and explain the results

 1. append 50,000 characters to a String.
-Display length of the result (Don't display the string, of course) /s/s Append 50,000 chars to String /s/s final string length = 50000 /s/s
+Display length of the result (Don't display the string, of course)
+>Append 50,000 chars to String
+>final string length = 50000
-Elapsed time 1.324194 sec
+>Elapsed time 1.324194 sec

 2. append 100,000 characters to a String.
 Display length of the result.
 Since this is twice as many chars as task 1, does it →→ take 2X as much time?
 Explain why this task takes so long. /s/s